Ray O'Connor: Later life

 O'Connor continued on as Liberal leader and leader of the opposition following his government's defeat.
 The Liberal and National parties decided to form a joint shadow ministry, and so the O'Connor shadow ministry was formed in mid-March with Liberal and National members.
-It consisted of all the ministers of the O'Connor government who were still in parliament plus Grayden and Ian Thomson.
+It consisted of all the ministers of the O'Connor government who were still in Parliament plus Grayden and Ian Thompson.

-By early 1984 though, he was encountering pressure to resign as his media and parliamentary skills were no match for Burke's, and he had taken a six week family holiday in Europe at the end of 1983.
-On 10 February, Ian Thompson, a formerly staunch supporter of O'Connor, resigned from the shadow ministry and called for him to resign as leader.
-A meeting of the 39 Liberal MPs was called for 15 February, at which Thomson proposed a motion that the leader and deputy leader positions be declared vacant.
-The motion was passed, and so a leadership election occurred among the MPs.
-O'Connor, along with Hassell, MacKinnon, and Rushton contested the election, and Hassell was elected leader and MacKinnon was elected deputy leader.
+By early 1984, O'Connor was encountering pressure to resign as his media and parliamentary skills were no match for Burke's, and he had taken a six week family holiday to Europe at the end of 1983.
+On 10 February, Thompson, a formerly staunch supporter of O'Connor, resigned from the shadow ministry and called for him to resign as leader.
+A meeting of the 39 Liberal MPs was called for 15 February, at which Thompson proposed a motion that the leader and deputy leader positions be declared vacant.
+The motion was passed, and so a leadership spill occurred among the MPs.
+O'Connor, along with Hassell, MacKinnon, and Rushton contested the spill.
+Hassell was elected leader and MacKinnon was elected deputy leader.
 Afterwards, O'Connor stated that he would resign from politics by the end of the year.
-The election was the first leadership spill in the state Liberal Party's history.
+The ballot was the first leadership spill in the state Liberal Party's history.

 O'Connor resigned from Parliament on 24 August 1984.
 He was succeeded as the member for Mount Lawley by George Cash.

-Following his exit from parliament, O'Connor formed a consultancy called Ray O'Connor Consultancy with Laurie Connell.
+Following that, O'Connor formed a consultancy called Ray O'Connor Consultancy with Laurie Connell.
 O'Connor owned one third of the company and Connell owned two thirds.
 The company received a yearly $25,000 retainer each from Connell, Bond Corporation, Multiplex and another company, and O'Connor was additionally paid $500 per week.
 The company did work for the Burke government and for Connell, including lobbying local governments to approve developments.

 In the 1989 Australia Day Honours, O'Connor was appointed an Officer of the Order of Australia for "service to the government and politics and to the Western Australian Parliament".